fastobo/fastobo/README.md

 * **`memchr`** - Use the `memchr` library to improve parser speed when searching for a particular character in a buffer.
-* **`semantics`** - Compile additional methods to check the validity of an OBO document on the semantic level, and implementation of macros to transform OBO documents in place.

 ## Usage